 Labor rights and migrant workers

-We published Neste Human Rights Principles in full in fall 2017.
-They set the standard on how we uphold best practices and ethical business conduct on crucial human rights issues.
-We also updated our Human Rights Commitment that was first published in 2015.
-It is in line with the UN Guiding Principles for Business and Human Rights (UNGP).
+Neste Human Rights Principles set the standard on how we uphold best practices and ethical business conduct on crucial human rights issues.
+Our Human Rights Commitment is in line with the UN Guiding Principles for Business and Human Rights (UNGP).

 We carry out a due diligence process of all companies before they are selected as suppliers.
 The suppliers' practices related to human rights, such as workers' rights, use of child labor, and forced labor, are also reviewed in the audits.

 Together with several global brands, such as Unilever, Pepsico, Cargill, and Danone, we have started collaborating with palm oil companies Golden Agri (GAR) and Musim Mas, as well as non-governmental agencies to aim for a large-scale transformative sustainability impact in the Siak region in Indonesia.
 The project takes on a regional landscape approach, and aims at sustainability improvements in the production of multiple commodities, such as palm oil, pineapple, and rubber.
 The regional project involves also the local government with the aim to establish strong local regulations to push for sustainable transformation, as well as other local key actors and civil societies.